-Setting Default Description/Values Туре Certificates (Identity /CA- chains/Bundles) Select the type of the imported certificate: Certificates (Identity/CA-chains/Bundles): If you are importing an identity certificate.
-Private Key + Certificate Pair Name n/a The Certificate Name is the name under which the certificate will be stored on the device.
+Setting Default Description/Values Type Certificates (Identity /CA- chains/Bundles) Select the type of the imported certificate: Name n/a The Certificate Name is the name under which the certificate will be stored on the device.
 If the certificate is a new certificate generated outside of the Kraken, the file should also contain the certificate Private Key, and its chosen name should be one that isn't already installed on the device.
 If the certificate is a newly signed one that was sent as a certificate signing request and is returned by the CA, the certificate name should be the same as its CSR (Certificate Signing Request) counterpart in the list.
-Format Auto Select the file format for the Certificate (the formats differ in the way the file is encrypted): • Auto: detected from the file extension • DER: Distinguish Encoding Rules • PKCS #7 • PKCS #12 Password n/a If the imported certificate contains a password- protected private key, type its password in this field.
-Leave this field empty if the file is not password- protected.
+Format Auto Select the file format for the Certificate (the formats differ in the way the file is encrypted): • Auto: detected from the file extension • DER: Distinguish Encoding Rules • PKCS #7 • PKCS #12 Password n/a If the imported certificate contains a password-protected private key, type its password in this field.
+Leave this field empty if the file is not password-protected.

-Setting Default Description/Values Certificate File n/a Drag a certificate file to the drop area or click Choose a file to select a certificate file to import.
+Setting Default Description/Values Certificate File Drag a certificate file to the drop area or click Choose a file to select a certificate file to import.